Stockholm’s iconic architecture, part 6: Markets, squares, and transit hubs

 Odenplan subway station

 Odenplan subway station is a key transportation hub in Stockholm, located in the Vasastan district.
-The area features a striking entrance building that serves as a gateway to the subway station and the newly constructed City Line for commuter trains.
+A striking entrance building marks the area, linking the subway station to the new City Line.

-The entrance building, designed by the Danish architectural firm 3XN, was completed as part of the City Line expansion, which opened in July 2017.
+The entrance building, designed by Danish firm 3XN, was completed as part of the City Line expansion in 2017.
 Its design combines modern aesthetics with functional access, enhancing the commuter experience while integrating seamlessly into the urban environment.

-Measuring approximately 36 meters (118 feet) long, 8 meters (26 feet) wide, and 5 meters (16 feet) high, the building has a rectangular form with one side facing Karlbergsvägen.
+The building measures about 36 meters (118 feet) long, 8 meters (26 feet) wide, and 5 meters (16 feet) high.
+It has a rectangular shape with one side facing Karlbergsvägen.
 Its gently inward-bending side incorporates stairwells that double as seating areas, blending practicality with inviting public spaces.

 Address: Karlbergsvägen (Google maps)